-Dorham's quintet originally consisted of some very well known jazz musicians, being Tommy Flanagan (piano), Paul Chambers (double-bass) and Art Taylor (drums).
+Dorham's quintet originally consisted of some well known jazz musicians: Tommy Flanagan (piano), Paul Chambers (double bass), and Art Taylor (drums).
 Their recording debut was Quiet Kenny for the New Jazz label, an album which featured mostly ballads.
-An earlier quartet featuring Dorham as co-leader with alto saxophone player Ernie Henry had released an album together under the name "Kenny Dorham/Ernie Henry Quartet".
-They produced the album 2 Horns / 2 Rhythm for Riverside Records in 1957 with double-bassist Eddie Mathias and drummer G.T.
+An earlier quartet featuring Dorham as co-leader with alto saxophone player Ernie Henry had released an album together under the name "Kenny Dorham/Ernie Henry Quartet."
+They produced the album 2 Horns / 2 Rhythm for Riverside Records in 1957 with double bassist Eddie Mathias and drummer G.T.
 Hogan.
-Today the album is being released under the name "Kenny Dorham Quartet", though this is due to marketing and is not technically correct.
+In 1990 the album was re-released on CD under the name "Kenny Dorham Quartet featuring Ernie Henry."

 During his final years Dorham suffered from kidney disease, from which he died on December 5, 1972, aged 48.

 Text from this biography licensed under creative commons license